 Understanding the difference between an individual’s impact and a large company’s is essential.
 Not just to reduce emissions from industrial manufacturing, power generation, and construction but also as a lever to incentive their consumers to make more carbon-smart purchases.

-When it comes to Gen-Z & shopping, this Fast Company article said it best:
+When it comes to Gen-Z & shopping, this Fast Company article said this:

 “Gen Z’s climate anxiety and aspiration for sustainable living are at odds with their love of shopping.
 Of those surveyed, 58% of Gen Zers in the U.S. “strongly” and “somewhat” agree that they need a lot of material possessions to be happy.
 They remain loyal to fast-fashion like Shein and mass retailers like Walmart and Amazon, where they can get more for their money.”